-Makeup for scleroderma
+Makeup for Scleroderma

 Get make up tips and how to bring the face to life for scleroderma

-Skin Camouflage or skin make-up can be used particularly by people with scleroderma as can help change the way the skin looks or cover up areas of discolouration or tightness.
+Skin Camouflage or skin make-up can be used particularly by people with scleroderma as it can help change the way the skin looks or cover up areas of discolouration or tightness.
 We interviewed Helena Rozga about being a Skin Camouflage practitioner and her experience of applying make-up.

 Skin camouflage practitioners are trained volunteers who help people to cover or reduce the visibility of scars, marks and skin conditions, using specialist creams and powder products.